Solar Blinds: The Next Big Trend in the UK

 How Do Smart Solar Blinds Work?

-The solar powered blinds are photovoltaic systems, and just like rooftop solar panels and solar tiles, they convert solar energy into electricity.
+The solar powered blinds are photovoltaic systems, and just like rooftop solar panels and solar roof tiles, they convert solar energy into electricity.
 To do that, they harness the sun's rays and convert them into direct current (DC) electricity.

 The DC electricity, however, is not useful on its own in a regular household.
 Therefore, a DC inverter transforms the electric power into alternating current (AC).
 The AC power is the one that we use for our electric appliances.

-With that in mind, all you need to do is to connect your solar blinds to the electric grid and the DC inverter will power your devices.
+With that in mind, all you need to do is to connect your solar sunshades to the electric grid and the DC inverter will power your devices.
 Another big upside of the blinds is that they are grid-connected PV systems.
 This way, you can store the surplus energy in a solar battery for later use or you can sell it to your electricity provider via a two-way meter.

 How Much Energy Can Solar Blinds Generate?

-The generated energy by the solar blinds, of course, depends on the geographic region, season, and architecture of the building.
+The generated energy by the solar window shades, of course, depends on the geographic region, season, and architecture of the building.
 For example, 1m2 of solar panel blinds can produce up to 100W per hour, which is enough to charge 30 LED light bulbs, a smartphone, or a laptop.
 In comparison, a regular-sized window (2m2) will generate over 1kWh per day.

 It is very important to note that smart solar blinds are designed by using the sun-tracking characteristics of sunflowers.
 This means that solar shades will automatically adapt to the angle of the sun rays in order to harness and produce the optimal amount of solar electricity.